-Set TCP/IP addresses for the printer, such as an IP address, gateway address, or subnet mask.
-See the manual explaining the network functions provided by the supplier

-- If the printer and System i are not on the same LAN segment, verify that there is a route defined in the TCP/IP route list on the System i.
+- Set TCP/IP addresses for the printer, such as an IP address, gateway address, or subnet mask.
+See General Setting Guide - If the printer and System i are not on the same LAN segment, verify that there is a route defined in the TCP/IP route list on the System i.
 If necessary, use the ADDTCPRTE command on the System i to create a route definition. - Create or verify the existence of an System i TCP/IP interface for Token Ring or Ethernet.
-See p.16 "Configuring an System i TCP/IP Interface". - 6 Configure System i with p.19 "Configuring PSF/400 for IPDS". - 2 Vary the printer ON using the VFYCFG command. - Uverify that TCP/IP has been started using the STRTCP command. - Test your configuration.
+See p.16 "Configuring an System i TCP/IP Interface". - C Configure System i with p.19 "Configuring PSF/400 for IPDS". - V Vary the printer ON using the VFYCFG command. - Uverify that TCP/IP has been started using the STRTCP command. - Test your configuration.
 See p.22 "Verifying the IPDS Configuration on System i".